TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-parent-nodes.md

     def find_all_parents(node, predicate, allow_nested=False):
         return [ parent for parent in node.parents() if predicate(parent) ]
     ```
+3. Move to where the matching child is required.
-3. Call the `find_all_parents` function, passing the node whose parents are to be searched and a function or lambda which takes a node returns whether to include it in the output, e.g.—
+4. Call the `find_all_parents` function, passing the node whose parents are to be searched and a function or lambda which takes a node returns whether to include it in the output.
+    For example, to find all parent `let_declaration` nodes, use the following—
     ```python
-    let_declarations = find_all_parents(
+    find_all_parents(
         node_to_search,
         lambda node: node.kind == 'let_declaration',
     )